 A study done by SPIVA found that 70% of European active equity funds underperformed in 2019, while its passive peers (index funds and mutual fund) outperformed by 1.5%.
 78% of active funds generated lower ROI over five years, and 87% could not catch up to its passive counterparts under S&P Europe 350 over ten years.

-If active investments are so costly and lower profit returns, why do still many investors hold actively managed funds and have active managers?
-The reasons are more complicated.
-Despite all the drawbacks, several factors and circumstances have led to actively managed mutual funds and actively index fund investments performing better than passive investments.
+Yes, it can.
+Granted that active investments are costly and lower profit returns, and yet many investors still hold actively managed funds and have active managers.
+Despite all the drawbacks, several factors and circumstances have led to actively managed mutual funds and actively managed index fund investments performing better than passive investments.

 The study, however, is not conclusive, and there is research that suggests otherwise:

-The success or failure of active funds largely depends on the circumstances, costs, active managers skills, and type of funds.
+The success or failure of active funds largely depends on the circumstances, costs, active manager skills, and type of fund.
+For example:

 The reality is, only 6% of actively managed fund outperform the market in Europe.
 Therefore, the question is not whether you should solely invest in active or passive funds for better financial performance but whether you should try to beat the market.
 One reason people tend to stick to active funds is that they believe they can beat the market index.
 We do not deny that you cannot, but we believe that it, along with past performance, is not a guarantee of future profits, and you should be aware of factors to avoid risk.

-For instance, in the active stock market, you can invest in small-cap stocks issued by companies valued between 300 million to 2 billion EUR because the stock is cheaper than large-cap stocks issued by bigger companies.
-There is an opportunity to beat institutional investors in the stock market here since small-cap company stocks have performed better than large-cap company stocks for investors.
-However, small-cap company stocks are also more volatile and therefore investing here carry financial risk.
-If you are comfortable investing with the financial risks, there is no reason to be deterred from investing in them through companies.
+Yes and no, depending on your goals.
+You may be able to beat the market, but you're more likely to do it by luck than by being smart.
+In the active stock market, you can invest in small-cap stocks issued by companies valued between 300 million and 2 billion euros because the stock is cheaper than large-cap stocks issued by bigger companies.
+There is an opportunity to beat institutional investors in the stock market here since small-cap company stocks have performed better for investors than large-cap company stocks.
+However, small-cap company stocks are also more volatile, and therefore, investing here carries financial risk.
+If you are comfortable with the financial risks, there is no reason to be deterred from investing in them through companies.
 With proper research, investing in small-cap stocks can be worthwhile, provided that your ROI goals are worthwhile for the long term.

 If there are differing results out of the studies, does this mean that investors should ignore investing in them and pick any portfolio they wish?
 Not at all.
 Just because there is contradictory portfolio investing outcomes does not mean that the studies done are useless.
 The data collected out of this pattern may very well favour a portfolio strategy in their personal finance at picking better funds for good performance or pick good managers.